-In regard to Drucker's other thesis, i.e. that the productivity of knowledge workers will be the crucial challenge for 21st century management, it can be stated that he initiated an abundance of research in the description, measurement and enhancement of knowledge workers' productivity (Ray & Sahu, 1989; Sumanth, Omachonu & Beruvides, 1990; Drucker, 1991; Sveiby, 1998; Drucker, 1999; Horibe, 1999; Pfiffner & Stadelmann, 1999; Amar, 2002; Davenport et al., 2002; Hauber, 2002; Newell et al., 2002; Paradi et al., 2002; Ahn & Chang, 2004; Balazova, 2004; Herman, 2004; Ramirez & Nembhard, 2004; Davenport, 2005; Hube, 2005; Suff & Reilly, 2005; Malik, 2006; Stam, 2007; North & Gueldenberg, 2008; Dörhöfer, 2010) - a stream of research that does not seem to come to an end, neither in the near nor in the remote future.
+In regard to the second statement of Drucker's statement, i.e. that the productivity of knowledge workers will be the crucial challenge for 21st century management, he initiated a stream of research into the description, measurement and enhancement of knowledge workers' productivity (Ray & Sahu 1989; Sumanth, Omachonu & Beruvides 1990; Alvesson 1995; Grossmann, Pellert & Gotwald 1997; Horibe 1999; Pfiffner & Stadelmann 1999; North 1999; Paradi et al. 2002; Alvesson 2004; Davenport 2005; Suff & Reilly 2005; Baldry et al 2005; Brinkley 2006; Stam 2007; North & Gueldenberg 2008) - a stream of research that does not seem to come to an end neither in the near nor in the not so near future.

-This chapter aims at corroborating three theses:
+This paper aims at corroborating three theses:

-1. Up to now, there is no such thing as a concept of what knowledge workers' productivity implicates, relating to the business practices of knowledge-intensive companies.
-Different concepts of knowledge worker productivity have been rather developed from certain academic viewpoints than with a view to daily business practices.

-- 2. Consequently, the challenges involved in making knowledge workers productive have not been stated with a view to the business needs of knowledge-intensive companies.
+- Up to now, there is no such thing as a concept of what knowledge workers' productivity implicates, relating to the business practices of knowledge-intensive companies.
+Different concepts of knowledge worker productivity have been rather developed from certain academic viewpoints than with a view to daily business practices. - 2.
+Consequently, the challenges involved in making knowledge workers productive have not been stated with a view to the business needs of knowledge-intensive companies.
 Therefore, a revised and more specific problem definition is required with a view to the 'management challenges of the 21st century'. - 3.
 Both theses root in a lack of empirical research on this matter in general and on a lack of cross-industrial empirical research into knowledge-intensive businesses in particular.
-The chapter here presented undertakes to close said research gap.
+The research paper here presented undertakes to close said research gap.

-In order to corroborate these three theses, the chapter starts with a brief review of general concepts of knowledge worker productivity (chapter 2).
+In order to corroborate these three theses, the paper starts with a brief review of general concepts of knowledge worker productivity (chapter 2).
 Those concepts are being reviewed and, as a consequence, an alternative research design is being proposed (chapter 3).
-Chapter 4 exhibits the major outcomes of the research with respect to concepts of knowledge worker productivity from a cross-industrial point of view on the one hand and involved challenges on the other hand (chapter 4).
+Chapter 4 exhibits the major outcomes of the research with respect to concepts of knowledge worker productivity from a cross-industrial point of view on the one hand and involved challenges on the other hand.
 Finally, practical management conclusions for rendering knowledge workers productive will be deduced (chapter 5).